The Carol Gilligan Theory: A Sense Of Self

 For example: For some, families may be the primary means of shaping a definite sense of self.
 Others may define themselves by their careers or talents.
 In any case, however, it can be important to remember that your sense of self is the way you see yourself at the given moment.
 This may shift over time as one changes and develops throughout a lifetime—and to realize this can be powerfully freeing.

-In this context, Carol Gilligan proposed that what once was seen as a universal experience of personal introspection and development, may actually vary between men and women.
-She hypothesized that either gender possesses the inclination and drive toward different paths as they work to develop a sense of self.
+In this context, Carol Gilligan proposed that what once was seen as a universal experience of personal introspection and development may actually vary between men and women.
+She hypothesized that genders possess the inclination and drive to different paths as they work to develop a sense of self.
 She then hypothesized that these differences can impact every area of a person’s life, from self-awareness to moral judgment and decision-making.

 *Please keep in mind that these views and theories reflect one psychologist, Carol Gilligan, and her contributions to the field (discussed in the next section).
 These views are not an objective, absolute truth and can be extremely harmful when imposed on others in an inappropriate way.
 Additional study and research is needed to validate the experiences of trans, genderfluid and non-binary folks who may not align with the male or female perspectives.

 Rather than accepting Kohlberg’s theory of moral development, in which women had perceived deficiencies in moral thinking, Gilligan developed her own psychological theory.
 She suggested that women make moral decisions using a different framework than men.
 Women’s development of moral decision-making skills, Gilligan suggests, are focused on relationships, connection, and care.
 Kohlberg’s stages of moral development, on the other hand, emphasized the importance of operating within a set of rules that are universally applied.
-In short, she generally believed that men and women may not be inferior or superior to the other but are simply different.
+In short, she generally believed that men and women may not be inferior or superior to the other but are simply different when it comes to moral reasoning.

 In Gilligan’s framework, like Kohlberg’s, there are three stages: preconventional, conventional, and postconventional.
 In the preconventional stage, Gilligan argues, women are focused on their self-interest and survival.
 During the conventional stage, morality is centered around self-sacrifice for the benefit of others.
 In the final stage, the postconventional stage, women make moral decisions based on limiting harm to both themselves and others.
 Gilligan published a book describing her theory, In a Different Voice: Psychological Theory and Women’s Development, in 1982.